 Anthropometrics

 Waist and hip circumferences were taken by trained study staff using an ergonomic circumference measuring tape (SECA 201) to the nearest 0.1 cm at baseline and follow-up.
 WHR was calculated by dividing waist by hip circumference.
-We will use baseline WHR and change in WHR, calculated as difference between follow-up and baseline (i.e. WHR_change = WHR_followup – WHR_baseline), as independent variables of interest.
+We used baseline WHR and change in WHR, calculated as difference between follow-up and baseline (i.e. WHR_change = WHR_followup – WHR_baseline), as independent variables of interest.

 Blood pressure

 Diastolic blood pressure was measured three times at 3-min intervals using an automatic oscillometric blood pressure monitor (OMRON 705IT, OMRON Medizintechnik Handelsgesellschaft mbH) in participants seated for at least 5 minutes at baseline and followup.
 We will calculate the average of the three DBP measurements for our analysis.
-We will use baseline DBP and change in DBP, calculated as difference between follow-up and baseline (i.e. DBP_change = DBP_followup – DBP_baseline), as independent variables of interest.
+We used baseline DBP and change in DBP, calculated as difference between follow-up and baseline (i.e. DBP_change = DBP_followup – DBP_baseline), as independent variables of interest.

 Cognitive Assessment